Gnocchi alla sorrentina is one of the (best) ways you can make your own gnocchi dish.

 Gnocchi alla sorrentina are a baked pasta dish, that is usually cooked in the so-called pignatiello, a terracotta pan, typical in Campanian cuisine.
 Its peculiarity is to have two handles and to be cheap.
 It seems that in ancient times, it was extremely utilized among poor families.

 Of course, feel free to use any oven-proof tray that suits you the best.
 We used a rectangular oven-proof tray and the result was excellent.
-For a real experience, we suggest you buy a terracotta pan!
+For an authentic experience, we suggest you buy a terracotta pan!

 In Italy, at least in the South, we are used to making baked pasta dishes mainly on Sunday, for lunch, where we meet up with the rest of the family for a long (very long) day.
 In spite of this, I would say that gnocchi alla sorrentina are worth making any day, and almost every day!